 Insurance companies insure the property, not the owners of the property.
-And the rates are related to the age and security of your building, the neighborhood you live in, and how well your landlord maintains the building.
+And the rates are related to your building's age and security, the neighborhood you live in, and how well your landlord maintains the building.
 Shop around.
 You should be able to find one policy that covers both of you, although a few companies may try to charge you more or require that you each buy your own policy.

 Purchasing automobile insurance can be a problem for unmarried couples, but not to the extent it once was.
 If you each own a car, you should have no trouble getting separate insurance.
 For unmarried couples who jointly own one vehicle, obtaining one policy will be cheaper than getting two (one for each partner).
 But you may have to shop around to find an agent and company that will allow you to do this.

 If all else fails, consider transferring ownership of both cars to one person (call your department of motor vehicles and ask how you can change the title slip) and listing the other person as a secondary driver.
 Transferring ownership can be messy, especially if you and your partner breakup in the future.

 If your employer doesn't provide domestic partner health benefits, and your partner doesn't get benefits through a job (or doesn't work), see whether your employer will agree to cover your partner on its health plan if you pay for the premiums.
-Group plans available through employment are usually less expensive, and often provide better coverage, than individual plans.
+Group plans available through employment are usually less expensive and often provide better coverage than individual plans.

 In California, a court awarded benefits to a woman who lived with the deceased worker because she was a "good faith" member of his household, even though she was married to someone else.
 (State v.
 Workers' Compensation Appeals Bd, 94 Cal.
 App.
 3d 72 (Ct.
 App.
 1979).)
-And in Oregon, the Workers' Compensation statute itself states that unmarried cohabitants are entitled to compensation as long as the couple had children together and lived together for more than one year before the worker was injured.
+And in Oregon, the Workers' Compensation statute states that unmarried cohabitants are entitled to compensation as long as the couple had children together and lived together for more than one year before the worker was injured.
 (Or.
-Rev. Stat. § 656.226 (1991).)
+Rev. Stat. § 656.226.)

 However, not all courts have been so generous.
 In South Carolina, a court denied workers' compensation benefits to a woman living with and dependent on a deceased worker because she was married to another man.
 (Palm v.
 General Painting Co., 370 S.E.
 2d 463 (S.C.
 Ct.
 App.
 1988).)
-And in Nevada, a court denied death benefits to the unmarried cohabitant of a deceased worker, even where the cohabitant had previously been married to the deceased worker, because she no longer had a "legally recognizable relationship" with him.
+And in Nevada, a court denied death benefits to the unmarried cohabitant of a deceased worker, even where the cohabitant had previously been married to the deceased worker because she no longer had a "legally recognizable relationship" with him.
 (Banegas v.
 State Indus.
 Ins.
 System, 19 P.3d 245 (2001).)

 In many states, an employee may obtain unemployment insurance benefits for quitting a job for "good cause."
-Often, the unemployment board will consider a spouse's decision to leave employment in order to accompany the other spouse to a new home to be “good cause."
+Often, the unemployment board will consider a spouse's decision to leave employment in order to accompany the other spouse to a new home to be a "good cause."
 In several cases, this benefit has been extended to unmarried partners as well.
-For example, the Massachusetts Supreme Court ruled that a woman who left her job in order to remain with her living together partner of 13 years who was relocating his business had compelling reasons to quit and was entitled to unemployment insurance benefits.
+For example, the Massachusetts Supreme Court ruled that a woman who left her job to remain with her living together partner of 13 years who was relocating his business had compelling reasons to quit and was entitled to unemployment insurance benefits.
 (Reep v.
 Commissioner of Dep't of Employment & Training, 593 N.E.
 2d 1297 (Mass.
 1992).)